 Overall, this dashboard will help you set up and implement this system for your business.
 The center is organized in an intuitive way so that it's easy to manage and adjust settings as your business's use of Alexa changes.

 The great thing about Alexa for Business is its open API feature.
 Amazon allows developers to create whatever Alexa skills a business needs.
 This means Alexa for Business' applications for your company are endless.
 Creating a skill isn't difficult, but it's probably best if someone with development experience handles it.
 If you're interested in creating your own Alexa skills for your business, check out our guide to doing so.

 Is it right for your business?

 Alexa for Business can add a level of convenience, but it may not revolutionize your workflow.
 If your workers already have personal devices and love them, it may be worth it to add some enrolled users so they can use their devices at work in a centralized, integrated way.
 Adding one or two shared devices could quickly make your office more efficient, but otherwise, it may not be worth it.

-It doesn't seem like many business owners will be willing to take on extra monthly costs just to make video conferencing and setting reminders easier.
-Amazon is touting this new software as something that will pull companies into a more high-tech era, but it's not clear whether adding Alexa to your office will make things easier or just louder.
+It doesn't seem like many business owners will be willing to take on extra monthly costs just to make videoconferencing and setting reminders easier.
+Amazon is touting this new software as something that will pull companies into a higher-tech era, but it's not clear whether adding Alexa to your office will make things easier or just louder.